semiller10/postnovo/README.md

 ### Parameter file substitute for command line arguments

-A parameter file template, param_template.json, is found in postnovo/test directory
+A parameter file template, param_template.json, is found at the following site home.uchicago.edu/~samuelmiller/postnovo_files/param_template.json

 This file lists all of the possible options and can be modified to mirror possible command line arguments

-#### Example param file contents
+#### Example param file
 "--iodir" = "/home/postnovo_io",

 "--test" = true,